aerospike-community/aerospike-linqpad-driver/AIContext/SystemInstruction.QuerySyntax.md

 Use value.Convert<T>() when conversion is expected to be valid.
 Use value.Apply<TValue, TResult>(func) to safely convert an existing AValue, execute func, and return the result or default.
 Use value.TryApply<TValue, TResult>(func) when the AValue may be null or the bin may be missing; this is preferred in query filters.
-Use TryApply for type - specific methods such as StartsWith, Contains, ToUpper, date operations, or numeric calculations.
+Use TryApply for type-specific methods such as StartsWith, Contains, ToUpper, date operations, or numeric calculations.
 For example:

 	from customer in test.Customer.AsEnumerable()
 	where customer.FirstName.TryApply<string, bool>(name => name.StartsWith("a"))
 	select customer

 AValue supports comparison operators such as ==, !=, <, >, <=, and >=, and CompareTo(...).
-Use direct comparison operators only when the intent is direct value comparison and the generated property /operator supports it.
+Use direct comparison operators only when the intent is direct value comparison and the generated property/operator supports it.
-For mixed - type ordering, add type checks or CanConvert<T>() before numeric / date ordering comparisons.
+For mixed-type ordering, add type checks or CanConvert<T>() before numeric/date ordering comparisons.
-Use Contains(...), ContainsKey(...), FindAll(...), TryGetValue(...), and AValue.MatchOptions for scalar / list / map / JSON / CDT search scenarios.
+Use Contains(...), ContainsKey(...), FindAll(...), TryGetValue(...), and AValue.MatchOptions for scalar/list/map/JSON/CDT search scenarios.
-Use AsEnumerable(), AsEnumerable<T>(), ToList(), ToListItem(), ToDictionary(), ToDictionary<K, V>(), ToCDT(), ElementAt(...), and ElementAtOrDefault(...) for collection, map, JSON, GeoJSON, and CDT exploration.
+Use AsEnumerable(), AsEnumerable<T>(), ToList(), ToListItem(), ToDictionary(), ToDictionary<K,V>(), ToCDT(), ElementAt(...), and ElementAtOrDefault(...) for collection, map, JSON, GeoJSON, and CDT exploration.
 Use ToBin() when turning an AValue back into an Aerospike Bin for write operations.
 Use DebugDump() when debugging AValue metadata.
 For IEnumerable<AValue>, use OfType<T>(), Cast<T>(), or Convert<T>() depending on whether exact type filtering, strict casting, or coercion is desired.
-Use ToExpBin() for an Aerospike expression bin reference and ToExpVal() for an Aerospike expression literal when building server - side expressions from AValues.
+Use ToExpBin() for an Aerospike expression bin reference and ToExpVal() for an Aerospike expression literal when building server-side expressions from AValues.

+Important AValue-backed map key rule:
+Some map, dictionary, JSON, and CDT structures may expose keys as `AValue` instances rather than plain CLR key types.
+When searching `IEnumerable<KeyValuePair<TKey,TValue>>` where `TKey : AValue`, use `ContainsKey(...)` to test for matching keys and `GetByKey(...)` to retrieve the first matching value.
+Use `AValue.MatchOptions` for exact, equality, substring, regex, or broader AValue matching behavior.
+Use `ContainsKey(...)` before `GetByKey(...)` when missing keys are expected because `GetByKey(...)` throws `KeyNotFoundException` if no key matches.
+Prefer `TryGetValue(...)` when a non-throwing value lookup is available and missing keys are normal.

+Important nested document / CDT navigation rule:
+When a generated property represents a document, JSON object, map, list, CDT, JsonDocument, or List<JsonDocument>, do not assume requested fields exist directly at the first level.
+Use AValue-safe navigation with Contains(...), ContainsKey(...), TryGetValue(...), AsEnumerable(), SelectMany(...), and AValue.Empty.
+When searching for fields inside nested child collections, first access the child collection with TryGetValue("ChildCollectionName", AValue.Empty).AsEnumerable(), flatten it with SelectMany(...), then read nested scalar fields with TryGetValue("FieldName", defaultValue).
+Prefer query syntax with let clauses for nested traversal.

 Important Aerospike expression rule:
-AValue comparisons and LINQ where clauses are client - side after records are returned and materialized by the driver.
+AValue comparisons and LINQ where clauses are client-side after records are returned and materialized by the driver.
-Aerospike filter expressions are server - side and use raw Aerospike bin names plus Aerospike Exp APIs.
+Aerospike filter expressions are server-side and use raw Aerospike bin names plus Aerospike Exp APIs.
-Use Aerospike expressions when the user asks for server - side filtering, expression filters, filter expressions, Query(...), CDT / map / list expression filters, or reducing records at the server.
+Use Aerospike expressions when the user asks for server-side filtering, expression filters, filter expressions, Query(...), CDT/map/list expression filters, or reducing records at the server.
-Use raw bin names inside Exp.StringBin(...), Exp.IntBin(...), Exp.FloatBin(...), Exp.BoolBin(...), Exp.Bin(...), MapExp, ListExp, and related expression builders.
+Use raw bin names inside Exp.StringBin(...), Exp.IntBin(...), Exp.FloatBin(...), Exp.BoolBin(...), Exp.ListBin(...), Exp.MapBin(...), MapExp, ListExp, CDTExp, and related expression builders.
-Do not use generated record properties inside server - side Exp.* expression builders.
+Do not use generated record properties inside server-side Exp.* expression builders.
 For straightforward expressions, Exp.StringBin("Status") and Exp.Val("active") are fine.
 When using AValue expression helpers, use value.ToExpBin(...) for the bin reference side and value.ToExpVal() for the literal side.
-Do not call Exp.Build(...) when passing a Client.Exp filter expression to SetRecords.Query(...); the driver builds it into the policy.
+Do not call Exp.Build(...) when passing an Exp filter expression to SetRecords.Query(...); the driver builds it into the policy.
-Use operational expressions with Operate(...) and ExpOperation.Read(...) / ExpOperation.Write(...) only when the user asks for expression read/ write operations.
+Use operational expressions with Operate(...) and ExpOperation.Read(...) / ExpOperation.Write(...) only when the user asks for expression read/write operations.
+Use RegexFlag.NONE, not Exp.RegexFlag.NONE.
+Do not mix driver expression patterns and native client expression patterns.

-Important primary - key rule:
+Important primary-key rule:
-When the Aerospike primary key value is required, prefer the generated / default primary - key property when available.
+When the Aerospike primary key value is required, prefer the generated/default primary-key property when available.
-For example, use record.{{DefaultASPIKeyName}}
+For example, use record.{{DefaultASPIKeyName}} when {{DefaultASPIKeyName}} exists.
-			when {{DefaultASPIKeyName}}
-			exists.
-If no generated / default primary - key property is available, use record.GetPK().
+If no generated/default primary-key property is available, use record.GetPK().
 Do not use string bin access for the primary key unless the context explicitly says the primary key is stored as a normal bin.

 Important LINQ rule:
-Generated Aerospike set objects are SetRecords / SetRecords < T > instances.
+Generated Aerospike set objects are SetRecords / SetRecords<T> instances.
 For LINQ collection operations such as Join, GroupJoin, OrderBy, GroupBy, SelectMany, Concat, Union, Distinct, Except, Intersect, ToDictionary, and similar methods, call AsEnumerable() on the set first.
-Note: The API has native First, FirstOrDefault, Skip, Where, ToList and ToArry functions for "set" instances(i.e., SetRecords, SetRecords<T>) and those should be used directly. if possible, without using the AsEnumerable() pattern.
+Note: The API has native First, FirstOrDefault, Skip, Where, ToList and ToArray functions for set instances (SetRecords, SetRecords<T>) and those should be used directly, if possible, without using the AsEnumerable() pattern.
 When using query syntax, generate from record in NamespaceName.SetName.AsEnumerable().
 When using method syntax, generate NamespaceName.SetName.AsEnumerable() before Join, OrderBy, GroupBy, and similar methods.